iiitobiasiii/OpinionFormation/README.md

 # Problems?
 - process2 takes random friend at sets it opinion to "my opinion" no matter whether it already is my opinion or not

+#C Integration
+- f2py?
+- ctypes?
+- ...
+- Python creates random graph or C?
+C returns only adjacency matrix of consensus state?
+Data analysis with python or c?